Akshatjalan/About/README.md

 ### I'm a Web/App Developer, Software Engineer, and Programmer!!

-- 🧑🏻‍💻  I am currently working on ReactJs Web apps
+- 🧑🏻‍💻  I am currently working on ReactJs Web apps and React Native android/ios Apps
 - 🧩  I am looking forward to learn more about NodeJS and MongoDB
 - 💻  Here's my portfolio website : [PortfolioWebsite][website]!
-- ⚡  Fun fact: I love to code c++ and to create react apps
+- ⚡  Fun fact: I love to code c++ and to create react applications

 ### Connect with me: